 To make such requests, contact us at firstname.lastname@example.org, or submit this request form..
 When we are processing data on behalf of one of our business customers, they are the "data controller," and you should direct your request to that party.
 You also have the right to lodge a complaint with a supervisory authority, but we encourage you to first contact us with any questions or concerns.

 We rely on different lawful bases for collecting and processing personal data about you, for example, with your consent and/or as necessary to provide the products you use, operate our business, meet our contractual and legal obligations, protect the security of our systems and our customers, or fulfil other legitimate interests.
 When we are processing data on behalf of one of our business customers, we use the information to perform services in accordance with the instructions of our business customers.
 Our business customers, in turn, are expected to have a lawful purpose in processing such information.

 The following describes your rights regarding personal information we process about individuals covered by California laws.
 "Personal information" has the meaning as defined under such laws.

 If you are a California resident and the processing of personal information about you is subject to the California Consumer Privacy Act ("CCPA"), beginning January 2020 you have certain rights with respect to that information.
 In particular, you have a right to request that companies provide you with the following information:

 - The categories and specific pieces of personal information we have collected about you.

 - The categories of sources from which we collect personal information.

-- The purposes for collecting, using, or selling personal information.
+- The purposes for collecting and using personal information.